 Description

 Who would have known that black beans were the secret ingredient to perfectly rich and fudgy brownies?
-These easy black bean brownies make for the PERFECT dessert as they are oil-free, gluten-free, flourless, rich in fiber AND ready in about 40 minutes.
+These easy black bean brownies make for the perfect dessert as they are oil-free, gluten-free, flourless, rich in fiber, and ready in about 40 minutes.
 They are delicious and everyone will love these, especially kids!

 Ingredients